SSORD: Sprawling Single-Owner Route Database

 Every area gets the same treatment — Vedauwoo, Seneca, Bishop — each with its own character, history, and community, rendered in the same template.
 The result treats climbs as inventory and climbers as consumers

-Trying to get a SSORD to add friendly features, or replacing one with another could improve the situation but it won't change the model.
+Trying to get a SSORD to add friendly features, or replacing one with another will improve improve particular aspects but optimizing features does not change the model.

 On top of that, SSORDs don’t last.
 When they fail or change hands, the knowledge goes with them.